Giotto's Bell Tower (Campanile di Giotto)#12 in Best Things To Do in Florence

 However, the climb can be a real workout, so make sure to pace yourself.
 Travelers appreciated that there were several places where they could stop to catch their breath and admire the views on the way up to the top, which they said were well worth the steep climb.
 However, if you're visiting during the summer months, reviewers say you'll want to time your visit for the morning (or right before closing), as the climb only gets hotter as the day progresses.

 You can see the Campanile for free at any time of day by taking a nice passeggiata (or stroll) around the piazza.
-Or, for 15 euros (about $18), you can take on the stairs and strive for magnificent views; OPA ticket price also includes access to the Duomo, Baptistry and other sites.
-The bell tower is open every day from 8:15 a.m. to 7 p.m.
+Or, for 18 euros (about $20), you can take on the stairs and strive for magnificent views.
+Tickets grant you admission to all five monuments in Piazza Duomo, including the cupola climb.
+They must be reserved in advance online.
+The bell tower is open every day from 8:15 a.m. to 7:20 p.m.
+Note that it is closed on the first Tuesday of the month.
 For more information, visit its section on the Duomo website.

 Loggia dei Lanzi, in the Piazza della Signoria, is an open-air (and free) museum that was designed in the 14th century by Orcagna, an influential architect and artist.
 Below the building's curved arches are dozens of sculptures (notable ones include Giambologna's Rape of the Sabines and Cellini's Perseus), which draw crowds of tourists and locals alike.
 Behind it sits the Galleria degli Uffizi.
 The Piazza della Signoria is also filled with its (more than) fair share of sculptures, including a towering replica of Michaelangelo's David.